AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-BootCamp-Part-1.md

 ---

-# Laravel Bootcamp
+# Laravel Bootcamp: Part 1

 The following notes are based on the official Laravel 11 Boot Camp (Build Chirper with Blade) with Adrian's shortened explanations.

 ## Before you start...

-Ensure you have completed the [Introducing Laravel v12](session-11/S10-Introducing-Laravel-v12.md) notes and created the base code for the "Chirper Application" via the Retro Starer Kit.
+Ensure you have completed the [Introducing Laravel v12](session-11/S10-Introducing-Laravel-v12.md) notes and created the base code for the "Chirper Application" via the Retro Starter Kit.

 No?
 Well... go do it...